Come on, be honest. Have you ever:

 In and of themselves, these aren’t bad things – unless you’re looking for a job, that is.

-- Google, Bing!, Yahoo and Ask yourself.
-Egosurfing isn't vain – it's a necessity.
-Search your name, using multiple strings and search engines, to catch potential "data spills" – information, videos or photos that are outdated, inaccurate or that you just don't want in the public eye.
+- Google search yourself.
+Egosurfing isn’t vain – it’s a necessity.
+Search your name, using multiple strings and search engines, to catch potential “data spills” – information, videos or photos that are outdated, inaccurate or that you just don’t want in the public eye.

 - Managing privacy settings.
 Before you post, tweet or upload, get your privacy settings in order.
 With a simple search, you can get step-by-step instructions for managing your settings on each site you use.